Iteron-dev/logic-gates-library/README.md

 ## Overview

-A fast and space-efficient library for handling combinational Boolean circuits composed of the following types of gates:
+A fast and space-efficient C library for handling combinational Boolean circuits composed of the following types of gates:
 - NAND, AND, OR, NOR, XOR, XNOR